csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

   - As an intern without access to my unit's blueprints, I want to visually construct a graph of my unit using nodes with room numbers and edges connecting them so that the system knows what routes we can walk.
   - As an intern with a badly drawn unit graph, I want to physically measure the time it takes to walk along the edges of my graph so that the system can rescale it to the correct proportions.
   - As an intern, I want to upload hospital blueprints so I can use them as reference for building a correctly-scaled graph of my unit.
-  - As an intern, I want to add and remove node and edges from the graph of my unit so the system knows of and can direct me to a patient held in an ad-hoc location.
+  - As an intern, I want to add and remove nodes and edges from the graph of my unit so the system knows of and can direct me to a patient held in an ad-hoc location.

 ----